luismeyer95/balar/README.md

 In short, the processor function is executed concurrently for all inputs, but all executions "join" at synchronization checkpoints (balar-wrapped function call sites) to allow the aggregation of inputs into batches before execution.
 Internally, the context tracking and synchronization is done by leveraging `AsyncLocalStorage` and deferred promises.

 When you call `balar.run(inputs, inputProcessorFn)`, the processor function is called for each input immediately. `balar` then tracks and controls the progress of each call.
-The concurrent execution of these calls is divided into steps, each new step being the result of a “synchronization event”.
+The concurrent execution of these calls is divided into steps, with balar-wrapped function calls acting as boundaries between them.

-Whenever any given execution of the processor function hits a call to a balar-wrapped function, the provided input(s) are stored internally and the execution is put on hold until a "sync event" happens.
-The sync event happens once all the other executions have either:
+Whenever any given execution of the processor function hits a call to a balar-wrapped function, the provided input(s) are stored internally and the execution is put on hold.
+The actual batch function call happens once all the other executions have either:
 - Called a balar-wrapped function themselves
-- Or returned from the processor function
+- Returned from the processor function
+- Thrown an error

 Once this happens, `balar` executes all batch operations that were buffered during this step using the inputs gathered from all executions.
 Results are then dispatched to the processor function executions which can continue to progress towards the next checkpoint.
 Rinse and repeat until all executions have returned their result.